Long-range interacting Stark many-body probes with Super-Heisenberg precision: Ultimate precision limit

 \section{Ultimate precision limit}

 In this section, we briefly review the implications of Cram\'{e}r-Rao inequality for quantum sensing problems.
-In order to estimate an unknown parameter $h$ encoded in a probe, described by density matrix $\rho(h)$, one has to perform a measurement which is described by a set of projectors $\{\Pi_{i}\}$.
+In order to estimate an unknown parameter $h$ encoded in a probe, described by density matrix $\rho(h)$, one has to perform a measurement which is described by a set of positive operator-valued measure (POVM) $\{\Pi_{i}\}$.
 Each measurement outcome appears with the probability $p_i(h){=}\mathrm{Tr}[\Pi_{i}\rho(h)]$.
-For this classical probability distribution one can show that the Fisher information can be obtained from
+For this classical probability distribution one can show that the classical Fisher information (CFI), defined as~\cite{paris2009quantum,Rev1}

-which is known as Classical Fisher Information (CFI).
-In order to get rid of the measurement dependence, one can maximize the CFI with respect to all possible measurements to obtain Quantum Fisher Information (QFI), namely $\mathcal{F}_Q(h){=}\max_{\{\Pi_{i}\}}\mathcal{F}_C(h)$~\cite{meyer2021fisher}.
-By definition, the QFI is an upper bound for the CFI and thus is called ultimate precision limit for which the Cram\'{e}r-Rao inequality is updated as